-Vodafone Idea soars 10% as govt to convert spectrum dues into equity at Rs 10 per share
+Vodafone Idea soars 14% as govt to convert spectrum dues into equity at Rs 10 per share

-Shares of Vodafone Idea Ltd (VIL) climbed 10 per cent in Tuesday's trade as the government decided to convert VIL's upcoming spectrum dues repayment into equity at Rs 10 per share.
+Shares of Vodafone Idea Ltd (VIL) climbed 14 per cent in Tuesday's trade as the government decided to convert VIL's upcoming spectrum dues repayment into equity at Rs 10 per share.
 This was at a 46.84 per cent premium to its Friday's closing of Rs 6.81.
-While anlaysts said the relief measures are materially positive for the telecom operator, they see
+While analysts said the relief measures are materially positive for the telecom operator, they believe Vodafone Idea has long way to go to be financially viable.

 MOFSL said the equity conversion provides cash flow relief for VIL and is a key medium-term positive development, but stabilisation of its subscriber base, long-pending debt raise, and further relief on AGR dues remain vital for VIL's long-term survival.